Board of Directors

 Keith Lorch – Treasurer

-Charles Minotti lives at Town Houses on the Square (1964) at the corner of Greene Street and Hughes Place with his beloved Corgi, Sunny Slope.
+Charles Minotti lives at Town Houses on the Square (1964) at the corner of Greene Street and Hughes Place with his beloved Corgi, Dexter.
 Since November of 2016 he has been on the Association’s Board of Directors and currently serves as its treasurer.
 Having recently moved to Wooster Square from Laurel Beach in Milford, he is taking full advantage and enjoying “life in the city” including walking to work!
 Charles is a graduate of both Fairfield Prep and the University and is a financial analyst with Yale New Haven Health.

 Laura Morrison moved to Wooster Square in summer of 2013 after 11 years in Houston, Texas and after growing up in Columbus, Ohio.
 She lives in the Priory and was attracted to the neighborhood right away, especially opportunities to participate in the weekly farmer’s market and annual festivals and concerts.
 Laura works as an academic palliative care physician at Yale, taking care of people with serious illness at all stages to optimize quality of life.
 In her educator and scholar roles, a main focus is leading the training of palliative care doctors at Yale and teaching communication skills for difficult conversations to a full spectrum of health professionals.
 She loves being able to bicycle to and from work from Wooster Square in almost all seasons and is delighted to have the opportunity to serve the neighborhood!